cloudfoundry/cf-deployment-concourse-tasks/README.md

 and deploy a BOSH director.

 ### [bosh-deploy][bosh-deploy-task-yaml]
-This task performs a BOSH deployment and outputs a vars-store.
+This performs a BOSH deployment and outputs a vars-store.
 Optionally, operations files may be applied to the deployment manifest.

 ### [bosh-deploy-with-created-release][bosh-deploy-with-created-release-task-yaml]
-Creates and applies an
+This creates and applies an
 additional operations file to `cf-deployment.yml`, which causes BOSH to create, upload, and use a dev release